MicheleScarnera/ms_eta_utils/README.md

 ```

 Comes with `SimpleAverageETA` and `ExponentiallyWeightedMovingAverageETA` classes, with the base class `BaseETA`.
+Batched iterations are implemented, and the batch size of one iteration can be specified with the `batch` parameter in `eta.update()`.

 Since this is very simple code, you can just copy the `eta_utils.py` file right into your project.